Kerry Dixon

-Kerry Michael Dixon (born 24 July 1961) is an English retired professional footballer who played as a forward.
+Kerry Michael Dixon (born 24 July 1961) is an English retired professional footballer who played as a striker.

 His club career was spent most notably at Chelsea, where he won the Second Division twice.
 His 193 goals for the club across all competitions made him their third-highest goalscorer of all time.

 For three consecutive seasons (1982–83, 1983–84 and 1984–85), he was the top goalscorer in his teams' divisions, 3 (with Reading), 2 and 1 (with Chelsea) respectively.

 Dixon scored four goals in eight international appearances for the England national football team, and represented the nation at the 1986 FIFA World Cup.

 Playing career

 Early years

 Dixon was born in Luton.
 A tall and athletic striker who had pace, an impressive heading ability and was effective with both feet, he started out as an apprentice with Tottenham Hotspur but was released by the club.

 Reading

 After spells with Chesham United and Dunstable, he got his first taste of League football with Reading, who signed him for £20,000 in 1980.
 He scored 51 league goals in 116 appearances for the then Third Division club, including four in a 7–5 defeat at Doncaster Rovers in September 1982.
 They finished the season relegated to the Fourth Division.